 If you want to find out what information TrustPoint International has in its database about you, please contact us and include your name, email address, and any additional information you deem appropriate, so we can more efficiently support your request.
-Additionally, if you want to request TrustPoint International to not track (Do Not Track) specific activities or collect specific personal information online, please contact us and we will work with you to support your request.
+Additionally, if you want to request TrustPoint International to not track (Do Not Track) specific activities or collect specific personal information online, please contact us or use the following link to opt-out.
 The information we may collect may include:

 (a) General: When users come to our Site, we collect and aggregate information indicating their home server, but not their e-mail addresses.
 Such information helps us identify the most popular content and portions of our Site and determine the effectiveness of our various promotional activities.
 We aggregate such information for internal review and thereafter it’s superseded by more recent information.